The Psychology Behind Cutting Someone Off

 What does it mean to cut off someone from your life?

-To cut someone off from your life means to deliberately end a relationship or connection with that person.
+To cut someone off from your life means deliberately ending a relationship or connection with that person.
 It often involves setting personal boundaries, discontinuing contact, and ceasing emotional involvement with the individual, typically due to unresolved conflicts, toxicity, or emotional distress.

 Why is cutting people off rude?